casper-network/ceps/text/0043-better-eviction.md

 validator weights.

 If after the auction a validator equivocates, it is still set to `Banned` status when the era is initialized.
-In addition, we now also do this if the validator was inactive.
-I.e. whenever we know that a validator is about to be evicted, we mark them as banned.
+These banned validators are now excluded from the proposer sequence.
+In addition, we also exclude validators that were inactive in a recent era.
+I.e. whenever we know that a validator is about to be evicted, we exclude them.

 Now the actual proposer sequence is modified:
-* If the proposer computation with the original set of weights returns a validator that was not banned, the validator retains their slot.
+* If the proposer computation with the original set of weights returns a validator that was not excluded, the validator retains their slot.
-* If the computation returns a banned validator, the slot is reassigned by running the proposer computation with the modified set of validators, with all banned ones removed.
+* If the computation returns an excluded validator, the slot is reassigned by running the proposer computation with the modified set of validators, with all excluded ones removed.

 That way an attacker cannot gain more slots by making their nodes misbehave:
 They only lose some of their own slots.